aspose-barcode-cloud/aspose-barcode-cloud-dotnet/README.md

 [Aspose.BarCode for Cloud](https://products.aspose.cloud/barcode/) is a REST API for Linear, 2D and postal barcode generation and recognition in the cloud.
 API recognizes and generates barcode images in a variety of formats.
 Barcode REST API allows to specify barcode image attributes like image width, height, border style and output image format in order to customize the generation process.
 Developers can also specify the barcode type and text attributes such as text location and font styles in order to suit the application requirements.

 This repository contains Aspose.BarCode Cloud SDK for .NET source code.
-This SDK allows you to work with Aspose.BarCode for Cloud REST APIs in your .NET Core or .NET Standard applications quickly and easily.
+This SDK allows you to work with Aspose.BarCode for Cloud REST APIs in your .NET Core or .NET Framework applications quickly and easily.

 Aspose.BarCode Cloud SDK for .NET provides cross-platform bindings for:

-- .NET Standard 2.0
+- .NET Standard 2.0 and higher
+- .NET Core 2.1 and higher
-- .NET Framework 2.0 and higher
+- .NET Framework 4.6.1 and higher

 To use these SDKs, you will need Client Id and Client Secret which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/applications) (free registration in Aspose Cloud is required for this).